English Français

 sTitre

-The title of the plot to be produced (an empty string can be put).
+the title of the plot (an empty string is allowed);

 XI.2.4.
 Use-case for this chapter

-In order to illustrate the ongoing methods in the future sections, a bit more closely than the already introduced dummy examples, a general use-case will be used.
-This use-case rely on the flowrate model introduced (along with a descriptive sketch) in Chapter IV and whose equation is recalled below:
+To illustrate the methods discussed in the following sections, in more detail than the previously introduced dummy examples, a general use-case will be used.
+This use-case relies on the flowrate model introduced (along with a descriptive sketch) in Chapter IV and whose equation is recalled below:

 where the eight parameters are:

 This example has been treated by several authors in the dedicated literature, for instance in [worley1987deterministic].
-With respect to our concerns, the idea of the upcoming examples (in this chapter, along with those in the use-case macros section, see Section XIV.12) is to consider that one has an observation sample.
-For this function, we consider that from all the inputs, only two are have been varied ( and ) and only one is actually unknown: .
-The rest of the variables are set to a frozen value: , , , , .
+For our purposes, the idea behind the upcoming examples (in this chapter, along with those in the use-case section, see Section XIV.12) is to consider that one has an observation sample.
+For this function, we consider that from all the inputs, only two have been varied ( and ) and only one is actually unknown: .
+The rest of the variables are set to fixed values: , , , , .
 This can be written as the following function (using the usual C++ prototype)

 double rw = x[1], r = 25050;